-The Motown Museum is one of the coolest tourist attractions in Detroit.
-Also known as Hitsville USA, the museum is a must-see for any music fan.
+Based on its history alone, the Motown Museum is one of the coolest tourist attractions in Detroit.
+The tour of the place was a bit lacking in my opinion, but the museum is still a must-see for any music fan.

-The Motown Museum is an unassuming house in a decent-but-not-great neighborhood.
+Also known as Hitsville USA, the Motown Museum is an unassuming house in a decent-but-not-great neighborhood.
 It’s the actual former house of Motown founder Berry Gordy.
 Back in the ’60s, it was one of the epicenters of musical creativity in America.

 All the big Motown singers recorded here.
 Michael Jackson and the Jackson 5, the Supremes, Stevie Wonder, Smokey Robinson… the history in this small house is remarkable.

 You can stop by and tour the building where it all went down.
 My tour was a few years back, and it lasted just 15 minutes (the tour has since been extended to 45-60 minutes.)

 You head upstairs to begin the tour and move past artifacts and photos from the early years.
 Eventually you’re taken downstairs into the carefully-preserved studio, standing in the very spot that all these legendary singers recorded some of the most famous songs in history.

 Review of the Motown Museum

 People in Detroit gush about the Motown Museum, which makes me think they’ve never been to Sun Studio in Memphis, which is far better.